nicm42/100-days-of-code-v2/log 1.md

 **Day 75: 26th September 2020**
 Managed to sort out the numeral sizes, which was a complete pain.
 It's just not as easily relatable to the font size as I thought it was going to be.

+**Day 76: 27th September 2020**
+Found the triangles on the Xs weren't quite right.
+It feels like every time I fix something, I come back the next day and find something wrong with it.
+I've now got it all sorted - I hope! - except for the canvas on window resize.